rya-sge/access-denied/_posts/2024-03-28-ethereum-staking.md

 ## Client

-To process incoming validator deposits from the execution layer (formerly 'Eth1' chain), the operator need to run an execution client as well as a consensus client (formerly 'Eth2').
+To process incoming validator deposits from the execution layer (formerly 'Eth1' chain), the operator needs to run an execution client as well as a consensus client (formerly 'Eth2').

 #### Execution client